Generic Name: galsulfase (Intravenous route)

 Precautions While Using Naglazyme

 This medicine may cause serious types of allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor or nurse right away if you have dizziness; lightheadedness; a rash; itching; hoarseness; trouble with breathing or swallowing; or any swelling of your hands, face, or mouth while you or your child are using this medicine.
+Tell your doctor or nurse right away if you have dizziness, lightheadedness, a rash, itching, hoarseness, trouble breathing or swallowing, or any swelling of your hands, face, or mouth while you or your child are using this medicine.